T-Force: Aftermath

 In postwar Germany, T-Force kidnapped German scientists and businessmen.
 It has been alleged that German businessmen were forced to travel to post-war Britain to be questioned by their commercial rivals, being interned if they refused to reveal trade secrets.
 Such abductions helped cripple the German recovery and enabled Britain to use German technological knowledge in building up the British economy after the war and to deny it to the Soviets.
-Courtaulds received the latest information on man made fibres, Dorman Long benefited from information and equipment originating from the Hermann Goering Steel Works and even the British coal industry had pit props sent to them from the Harz Mountains.
-On the military side much information was gathered, which could have been vital, had the war in the Far East not ended so soon.
+Courtaulds received the latest information on man-made fibres, Dorman Long benefited from information and equipment originating from the Hermann Goering Steel Works and even the British coal industry had pit props sent to them from the Harz Mountains.
+On the military side much information was gathered which could have been vital had the war in the Far East not ended so soon.

 There were wider political and economic implications, including the significance of the early liberation of Kiel, which prevented the Russians from adding Schleswig-Holstein and the Jutland Peninsula to their area of influence, as indeed they temporarily did with the Danish island of Bornholm.
-The unit's role remained secret until very recently, coming to wider notice only with the publication of Sean Longden's book T Force, the Race for Nazi War Secrets, 1945 in September 2010.
+The unit's role remained secret, only coming to wider notice with the publication of Sean Longden's book T Force, the Race for Nazi War Secrets, 1945 in September 2010.

 The post-war French war crimes trials concentrated on French native collaborators.
 The records of the Militärbefehlshaber Frankreich (MBF) were necessary for the prosecution.
 The captured records were the results of the work of British and American T-Force document hunters.
 The French had not prepared for this task and had to work with the British and American forces for the trials.
-"Yet whereas the British and Americans entered the Reich well prepared for the document hunt- Supreme Headquarters Allied Expeditionary Forces (SHAEF) had assigned special Target Forces, the French could not keep pace.
+"Yet whereas the British and Americans entered the Reich well-prepared for the document hunt—Supreme Headquarters Allied Expeditionary Forces (SHAEF) had assigned special Target Forces—the French could not keep pace.
 Thus, the most prominent military and political records, including parts of the MBF, found their way to document centers under Anglo-American jurisdiction".

 Many of the operations of the T-Force units were turned over to the Field Information Agency; Technical (FIAT).
-In its charter, issued at the end of May 1945, FIAT was authorized to "coordinate, integrate, and direct the activities of the various missions and agencies" interested in scientific and technical intelligence but prohibited from collecting and exploiting such information.
+In its charter, issued at the end of May 1945, FIAT was authorized to "coordinate, integrate, and direct the activities of the various missions and agencies" interested in scientific and technical intelligence, but prohibited from collecting and exploiting such information.